wzhouwzhou/Chips/.github/CONTRIBUTING.md

 However, if you wish to contribute, feel free to fork the repository and submit a pull request.
 Make sure you have ESLint set up in your editor of choice so that obvious mistakes can be avoided.

-1. Fork & clone the repository, and make sure you're on the **djs-upgrade-12** branch
+1. Fork & clone the repository, and make sure you're on the **permissions-enhancements** branch
 2. Code something special!
 3. [Submit a pull request](https://github.com/wzhouwzhou/Chips/compare)